PetrGasparik/next_cc/docs/README.md

-Here is a copy of finished web output
+Here is a copy of finished web output.